mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 23, 2024
+- Replaced google cloud VM, which was using the wrong Docker version

 September 10, 2024
 - Typo in creation of imodule path